anmolshres/chrome-extension-snopes/README.md

 3. Check validity of said claim on redirected Snopes page

 #### Disclaimer:
-I am not affiliated to [Snopes](https://www.snopes.com/) in any way, shape or form.
+CheckFact✅ and the author are not affiliated with [Snopes](https://www.snopes.com/) in any way, shape or form.